BrandonFirmstone/portfolio1/README.md

 - No functionality is affected.
 When on Chrome on a mobile Android device, when you scroll down the top bar with the URL and tabs hides.
 This causes a gap on the bottom of the index page in the background image.
 - To attempt to fix this I increased the html height to 120%.
 - While the gap in the background is now hidden, the top bar on Chrome still causes a gap on the bottom and depending on how the user scrolls it can hide the 'about' caption on the bottom image.
 When scrolling, the bottom of the page appears to be above the text, but if you scroll again it shows the text.
 This is very non-intuitive for the user.
-- This issue doesn't appear through the Chrome Dev Tools, only on a real device.
+- This issue also appears through the Chrome Dev Tools
+- To attempt to fix this, I will add a thin invisible div to the index page, so that hopefully that will be the hidden part of the page.
+Added the below to responsive CSS:
+- ` .index-footer{ width: 100%; height: 80px; display: block;} `

-#### 28/06/2021 - Footer appears half way up 404.html page (UNFIXED)
+#### 28/06/2021 - Footer appears half way up 404.html page (FIXED)
 - When you attempt to access a page that isn't actually a part of the website, the 404 page should be thrown up.
 - When accessing the 404.html page through typing in an incorrect URL, the footer is half way up the page.
 - To see how I could go about fixing this, I have temporarily added in-line CSS. ` style="position:fixed;bottom:0;"`
 - As the 404 page does not work through Gitpod, I will have to push the code to Github and wait for Github Pages to update itself to see.
+- This inline CSS has fixed the issue.

 #### 28/06/2021 - Gallery images are too large (FIXED)
 - When loading up the website, the images take some time to load.